-This year’s extravaganza, one of the most prominent dates on the calendar, will take place over three nights from Tuesday, March 28 to Friday 31, and the society will be performing Annie the Musical.
+This year’s extravaganza, one of the most prominent dates on the calendar, will take place over four nights from Tuesday, March 28 to Friday 31, and the society will be performing Annie the Musical.

 Playing the role of Annie will be the pair of Bella Rutherford and Eliza Harrison-Dine, while Beau Holden and Pip Thomas will portray the characters of Molly and Kate respectively.

 A host of other pupils will be performing as part of the showcase, which is being directed by Head of English and Drama Leah Crimes.

 She said: “Rehearsals have been very full-on for our pupils; with some of them dancing solidly for 90 minutes during some sessions.